-- The Group holds a 22.5% participating interest in the Portland Aluminium Smelter joint venture in Australia (the "PAS JV"). - Revenue HK\$1,030.5 million (2014: HK\$1,001.0 million) ▲ 3% Segment results a loss of HK\$ 49.8 million (2014: a profit of HK\$ 144.6 million) N/A - Average selling price of aluminium fell sharply in 2H 2015, resulting in an overall 18% decrease for the year when compared to 2014.
-Despite the significant fall in the average selling price of aluminium, the segment's revenue increased by 3% when compared to 2014 attributable to an increase in sales volume by 25%. - The significant fall in the average selling price of aluminium also had a negative impact on the segment's gross margin and results.
+- The Group holds a 22.5% participating interest in the Portland Aluminium Smelter joint venture in Australia.
+The Portland Aluminium Smelter (the "PAS") sources alumina and produces aluminium ingots. - Revenue HK\$858.3 million (2015: HK\$1,030.5 million) ▼ 17% Segment results a profit of HK\$ 3.8 million (2015: a loss of HK\$ 49.8 million) N/A

+Aluminium prices recovered gradually but moderately during 1H 2016 from their low levels in 2015 and remained steady for the remainder of the year, with decreases in aluminium supply in China one of the reasons for the price increase.
+Despite the improvement in aluminium prices, average selling price of aluminium and sales volume for the year decreased by 6% and 12% respectively compared to 2015.
+Consequently, the segment had a significant drop in revenue when compared to 2015.

+These negative factors were, however, mitigated by a 14% decrease in cost of sales per tonne leading to an improvement in the segment's gross margin and results.

 The Group's aluminium smelting business is a net United States dollar ("US\$") denominated asset while certain costs are payable in Australian dollar ("A\$").
-Fluctuations between A\$ and US\$ throughout the year caused a net exchange gain of HK\$48.1 million (2014: HK\$80.4 million).
+Fluctuations between A\$ and US\$ throughout the year caused a net exchange loss of HK\$34.5 million (2015: a net exchange gain of HK\$48.1 million).